apsrhithakur-bit/cadAgent/README.md

 **PROPRIETARY AND CONFIDENTIAL**

-This software is proprietary to AgentiCAD and is protected by copyright, trade secret, and other intellectual property laws.
+This software is proprietary to cadAgent and is protected by copyright, trade secret, and other intellectual property laws.
 This is NOT open source software.

 **All Rights Reserved.
-No license is granted for any use without explicit written authorization from AgentiCAD.**
+No license is granted for any use without explicit written authorization from cadAgent.**

 See [LICENSE](LICENSE) and [LICENSE.md](LICENSE.md) for complete legal terms.
 See [EULA.md](EULA.md) for end user license agreement.